destaMo/Scrum-Notes/content/web_development/skills/planning.md

 - What are the good practices that had the most impact on you?
 - Were the good practices listed in DevPath new to you?
-- # Are there any good practices that every other leader should know about?